Joe Kenney studied figurative and monumental sculpture for two and one-half years at the University of

 Blessed Sacrament Motherhouse, Bensalem, Pennsylvania (installation July 2007).

-Blessed Kateri Tekakwitha – Portrait Sculpture Study #1, life-size portrait bust cast in plaster with a bronze-
+Saint Kateri Tekakwitha – Portrait Sculpture Study #1, life-size portrait bust cast in plaster with a bronze-

 Kateri, (installation July 2007).

-Blessed Kateri Tekakwitha – Portrait Sculpture Study #2, life-size portrait bust cast in plaster with a bronze-
+Saint Kateri Tekakwitha – Portrait Sculpture Study #2, life-size portrait bust cast in plaster with a bronze-

 like patina, Bureau of Catholic Indian Missions, Washington, DC (installation July 2007).